kit-data-manager/webpage/_typed-pid-maker/index.markdown

 * (Optional) Sandboxed PID Systems for testing purposes (in-memory or database)
 * (Optional) Notification of other systems about changes on PIDs via RabbitMQ (AMQP Standard)
 * (Optional) Authentication via [JWT](https://jwt.io/introduction) or [KeyCloak](https://www.keycloak.org/)
+* Make your PIDs distinguishable with a customizable branding-prefix and other customization options

 ## Roadmap